Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 | SGD5 | 13-01-02 | IMP717900 |8545200000  | ... |239549   | 397       | 1     | 980   |

 ## Citation
-If you mention or use DATE for your publication, please cite the original paper:
+If you mention DATE for your publication, please cite the original paper:
 ```LaTeX
 @inproceedings{kimtsai2020date,
   title={DATE: Dual Attentive Tree-aware Embedding for Customs Fraud Detection},